 Hope is in Your Hands

-This is a phenomenal opportunity to join a first-class teaching, research and specialty care center dedicated to providing hope for the many children we are privileged to serve.
-As a Unit Based Educator for our Critical Care Float Pool team you will experience a compassionate, inclusive environment where you can grow your career and learn something new every day.
-We are one of the Northwest’s only pediatric hospitals to be awarded a Magnet designation and one of the Top 150 Great Places to Work in Healthcare by Becker’s Hospital Review.
+This is a phenomenal opportunity for you to join a first-class teaching, research and specialty care center dedicated to providing hope for the many children we are privileged to serve.
+As a Transport Team Nurse you will experience a compassionate, inclusive environment where you can strengthen your skills and grow your career.
+We are one of the Northwest’s only pediatric hospitals to be awarded a Magnet Designation and one of the Top 150 Great Places to Work in Healthcare by Becker’s Hospital Review.
 Join us in making miracles happen every single day.

 Making Miracles a Reality

 Since 1907, we have remained committed to our mission to provide hope, care and cures to the children we treat, so they can live their healthiest and most fulfilled lives.
 Ranked one of the best children’s hospitals in the country by U.S. News & World Report, we aspire to be global leaders in pediatric care.
 Through evidence-based practice, groundbreaking research and cutting-edge treatments, we are proud to be the preeminent referral choice for children's care throughout our region.

 • Employee Health & Wellness Clinic

 As an equal opportunity employer, it is our policy not to discriminate against any applicant for employment, or any employee because of age, color, sex, disability, national origin, race, religion, or veteran status.